manudeepp/smartAirQualityMonitor-IoT/README.md

-# Kitchen Air Monitor - IoT
+# Smart Air Quality Monitor - IoT

 A smart air quality monitoring system using ESP32 and ESP8266 microcontrollers to measure volatile organic compounds (TVOCs), air quality index (AQI), and temperature.
 The system triggers a fan or other appliance when certain thresholds are met.